 We close with two pieces from the 19th century: Paul Cézanne’s surprisingly painterly “Skull and Candlestick,” courtesy of Art, Archaeology and Architecture (Erich Lessing Culture and Fine Arts Archives).
 Cézanne would return to the skull motif several times; a search for cezanne skull* will yield further examples in oil and watercolor from the Detroit Institute of Arts Collection, the Barnes Foundation, and more.
 The other is a haunting daguerreotype by Louis Jules Duboscq that pairs an adult skull with the skeleton of what appears to be an infant, along with an hourglass and a crucifix.
 This image comes from George Eastman House, which also has notable skull photographs from artists such as Luis Soler Pujol and William M. Vander Weyde.

 Want more?
-Try searches for vanitas, memento mori, and skull* (the asterisk will yield both singular and plural results, as we saw in this post).
+Try searching the Artstor Digital Library for vanitas, memento mori, and skull* (the asterisk will yield both singular and plural results, as we saw in this post).

 You may also be interested in: